Upgrading To a Smart Meter

 You won't have to pay for any upfront standard installation costs when we exchange your existing meter for a digital meter.

 In some cases, following a visit from our meter technician, you may be asked to undertake remedial works at your own (or your landlord's) cost to ensure the site is safe, accessible and suitable for a new meter installation.
+More detailed information is available here.

 When we exchange meters, the meter technician may need to disrupt your electricity supply for a short period.
 The letter you received is your notice of the timeframe when the technician will visit your property and the disruption will occur.